jsc397/CozyCorner/README.md

 # Goals

+### Primary Goal

 Through out the course, I was never able to successfully incorporate user authentication and authorization.

 For this project, I would like to get use authentication and authorization up and running.

+### Secondary Goal

+Once authorized, I would like the User to be able to either:

+1. Click the existing bouquet to add to his/her user page
+2. Create his/her own custom bouquet and add to his/her user page
+3. Send us an email with the form information